The cognitive instrument fired.

 Alaric sealed the Isolated Space.

-The space enclosed Aldric with the specific thoroughness of a framework that had been built across three separate applications to address exactly what Aldric had demonstrated he could do inside it.
-The temporal dilation applied simultaneously, heavier this time, pressing against every movement, every internal process, every attempt to organize force into an effect.
+The space enclosed Aldric with the thoroughness of a framework built to address exactly what Aldric had demonstrated he could do inside it.
+The temporal dilation applied simultaneously, heavier this time, pressing against every movement, every internal process.

 Semper Fidelis had returned to the mid-point of the room.
 The nullification field was at full radius.
 Intact.